achuv37/Readme-Generator/README.md

 7. [Questions](#questions)

 ## Description
-A Readme-Generator using the command line to enter details of the project.
-Basic README template is created from the answers to the questionsprompted by the command line.
+A Readme-Generator using the command line to enter the details about the project.Basic Readme template is created by the answera to the questions prompted by the command line.
 ## Installation
-Installed inquirer. clone the starting code from github.
+Clone the starting code from github.
+Installed inquirer to prompt questions
 ## Usage
-Use inquirer to prompt questions.
+This method is used to generate Readme file for future projects.
 ## Contributing
 Aswathy
 ## Tests